The Malawi Team

 Chair of Trustees

 Saalim has been involved with the Mlambe Project since May 2014, initially joining the team as Technical Programmes Manager where he launched the charity’s education programme to sit alongside Mlambe’s sustainable building work.
 Saalim is a qualified teacher and wished to leverage the skills he has learnt in UK inner-city classrooms and adapt these to suit the Malawian context.
 He first visited Chikolongo in September 2014 and has since been back regularly, spending considerable time living in the village and establishing good relationships with the Malawi team and wider community.
 As an early trustee, Saalim transitioned to his current Chair role in July 2017 and has placed a focus on steering the growth and longer-term strategic outlook of the charity whilst retaining the core facets which Mlambe special – most notably our genuine community-oriented approach to addressing development needs using endogenous solutions.
 Saalim has recently worked in charity governance which has supported the Board’s awareness of governance, risk and compliance.
 His current role as a development researcher, focused on EdTech, is sure to help The Mlambe Project keep its ear to the ground on current and prevailing trends in education development.

 Andrew has been a Trustee of the Mlambe Project since the early days of the charity.
 He has worked in the voluntary sector for over 15 years, including holding senior roles at Alzheimer’s Society and Asthma UK, and is currently Chief Executive of the National Eczema Society.
 Andrew has a long-standing interest in sustainable development, having first studied the subject at university and then later worked at the Institute of Development Studies, University of Sussex for several years.
-Jamie provides governance and strategic support for the Mlambe Project, and has visited Malawi to see the charity’s work first-hand.
+Andrew provides governance and strategic support for the Mlambe Project, and has visited Malawi to see the charity’s work first-hand.
 He is inspired by the many volunteers who give their energy to The Mlambe Project so willingly, and by the transformational work the charity has already achieved with limited resources.
 Andrew is excited by the charity’s ambitious plans, which will see so many more children and communities benefit from a brighter future.